HashkeyHSK/whale-staking/docs/PRODUCT_SUMMARY.md

 - ⚠️ **Requires admin**: Admin must enable emergency mode first

 ### Risk Control
-- ✅ Maximum total staked: Configurable pool limit (set at deployment, 0 means unlimited)
+- ✅ Maximum total staked: 30,000,000 HSK (fixed pool limit)
 - ✅ Reward pool balance check: Contract checks if reward pool balance is sufficient to pay all pending rewards
-- ✅ Optional whitelist mechanism: Can be enabled at deployment
+- ✅ Whitelist mechanism: Disabled by default (can be enabled by admin if needed)
 - ✅ Emergency mode: Can only withdraw principal in special circumstances
 - ✅ Pause function: Admin can pause/unpause contract